nataliagarbirasdiaz/academic-kickstart/content/home/working.md

 <br/>
 Between 1947 and 1994, Radio Sutatenza influenced the lives of millions of Colombians through its broadcasted lessons and *Escuelas Radiofónicas*.
 In this paper, we explore the effects of Radio Sutatenza and Escuelas Radiofónicas on armed conflict intensity.
 That is both on violence and on the expansion of armed group presence.
 The findings of this paper advance our understanding of the relationship between education and civil war.
 The context in which Radio Sutatenza was created and its later phase of expansion offers a unique opportunity to study whether education can break violence cycles.
 We estimate the effect of Escuelas Radiofónicas on the incidence of violence at the municipal level using two different identification strategies, a difference in differences design and an instrumental variables approach.
 We find robust evidence for the pacifying effect of education at the subnational level.
 Specifically, municipalities with radio schools experienced lower violence levels in the 1960s and, later, in the 1970s.

-* Presented in the 2020 APSA Annual Meeting
+* Presented at the 2020 APSA Annual Meeting
 </details>

 <br/>